Merryl Tisch

 Merryl H. Tisch (born c.
-1953) is currently the Chairman of the SUNY Board of Trustees, and the former Chancellor of the New York State Board of Regents.
-She is the wife of James S. Tisch, an heir to the Loews Corporation.
+1955) is currently the Chairman of the SUNY Board of Trustees, and the former Chancellor of the New York State Board of Regents.
+She is married to James Tisch, an heir to the Loews Corporation.
 In November 2015, she stepped down from her role after nearly 20 years on the board.

 Background

 Tisch was born Merryl Hiat to Rabbi Philip Hiat.
 Merryl's sister, Susan Hiat, married (since divorced) to James's brother, Andrew Tisch in 1972.
 She received a BA from Barnard College, an MA from New York University and an EdD from Teachers College, Columbia University.
 She taught first graders at the Ramaz School on the Upper East Side of Manhattan and at the B'nai Jeshurun School from 1977 to 1984.

 Tisch has served in various civic service positions, including at The Washington Institute for Near East Policy, the UJA-Federation of New York, the Leadership Enterprise for a Diverse America, the United States Holocaust Memorial Museum, and the Citizens Budget Commission.
 Tisch is the chairperson of the Metropolitan Council on Jewish Poverty.
 Tisch is on the Board of the Dalton School on the Upper East Side and Barnard College.